slackapi/bolt-js/docs/_tutorials/getting_started.md

 redirect_from:
   - /getting-started
 ---
-# Getting started with Bolt
+# Getting started with Bolt for JavaScript

 <div class="section-content">
-This guide is meant to walk you through getting up and running with a Slack app using Bolt.
+This guide is meant to walk you through getting up and running with a Slack app using Bolt for JavaScript.
 Along the way, we’ll create a new Slack app, set up your local environment, and develop an app that listens and responds to messages from a Slack workspace.
 </div>

 ---